mcpengelly/instagram-saved-to-google-photos-album/README.md

 This script will download a the last 40 saved photos from instagram then upload them to google photos via google photos oauth2 api.

-### Motivation: wanted a fast way of downloading saved instagram pictures and uploading them to a google photos album for use with chromecast
+### Motivation: wanted a fast way of downloading saved instagram pictures and uploading them to a google photos album so I could use them with my chromecast

 ### How to use